-And yes, I know, not everyone has access to arabica leaves.
-But you can actually buy a small coffee plant in a local flower store and grow it on your windowsill.
+I know, not everyone has access to arabica leaves.
+But you can buy a small coffee plant in a local flower store and grow it at home.

-French press looks marvellous in backlight.
+Of course, you shouldn’t just limit yourself with portafilters.
+A French press looks marvellous in backlight.
 An old coffee grinder would work great in a dark setting.
-A moka pot is fantastic for modern scenes with a minimalist and clean look.
+A Moka pot is fantastic for modern scenes with a minimalist and clean look.

-And if you can lay your hands on a siphon coffee maker, know that I envy you enormously.
+And if you can lay your hands on a siphon coffee maker, it can look stunning in any scene.

 Your starting point doesn’t have to be a specific variety of coffee or a type of props.
 It can be colours you’re going to use.
-Personally, I’m strongly inclined to shoot my coffee in the tradition of dark food photography.
-Black and brown colour palette, backlighting, impressive shadows.
+I’m strongly inclined to shoot my coffee in the tradition of dark food photography.
+Generally, that means using black and brown colour palette, backlighting, impressive shadows.

-What I usually do is start with a dark background and gather some props.
+I usually start my images coffee with a dark background.
+I then gather the appropriate props for the shoot.
 Coffee grinders, wooden spoons, coasters, and boxes come in handy here.
-Their brown colour matches the colour of the coffee but looks darker.
+Their brown colour matches the colour of the coffee, but they’re darker.

-When I pick a cup, it’s usually a glass one.
+When I pick a coffee cup, it’s usually a glass one.
 It’s easy to match glass texture with practically everything.
-Or I can take a ceramic cup if I want to go for a more vintage and magical feeling.
+Or I can take a ceramic mug if I want to go for a more vintage and magical mood.

-After that, it’s nice to add splashes of contrasting colours: bright cinnamon and anise, blue napkins or coasters, and maybe some green leaves.
+After that, it’s nice to add coffee splashes of contrasting colours.
+I often like to combine bright cinnamon and anise, blue napkins or coasters, and maybe some green leaves.

-We need some colder colours like blue and green.
-These colours will add spots of contrast to our warm palette and make it look more balanced.
+When taking pictures of coffee, I also use some colder colours like blue and green.
+They add spots of contrast to our warm palette and make it look more balanced.

-Coffee, versatile as it is, also works pretty well in high key.
-Especially if you want to add not only cups and drink, but some roasted beans.
-Or you can try backdrops of a variety of bold colours.
+Coffee also works pretty well in high-key photography.
+Especially if you want to add not only cups and drink, but some roasted beans, you can even add backdrops of a variety of bold colours.

-I prefer cold shades like sky blue, it contrasts the colour of coffee beautifully, creating a nice visual balance.
+I prefer cold shades like sky blue when taking pictures of coffee.
+It contrasts the colour of coffee beautifully, creating a delicate visual balance.

-Try to imagine the resulting picture in your head, try to catch that mood you’re about to create.
-Whether it’s dark and cosy, light and cheerful or vibrant and bold.
+Try to imagine the resulting picture in your head and catch that mood you’re about to create, whether it’s dark and cosy, light and cheerful or vibrant and bold.

-Coffee images don’t have to be only about coffee as a drink.
+Pictures of coffee don’t have to be only about the drink.
 Coffee beans deserve your attention too!

-Coffee beans are a wonderful tool for food typography.
-You can use them alone or combine with words made with cinnamon, anise stars, cardamon, sugar cubes or cookies.
+Coffee beans are perfect for adding a message to your flat lays.
+They’re excellent tools for food typography.
+You can use them alone or combine with words made with cinnamon, anise stars, cardamon, sugar cubes, or cookies.

 Think about a word or a short sentence you want to say, draw its outline and fill it with coffee beans.
 This work requires patience, but the result is always worth it.

-Something like “It’s Saturday morning, I’ve got a huge mug of cappuccino and a lot of time to be lazy” is enough.
+So how do you create coffee images that say, “It’s Saturday morning, I’ve got a huge mug of cappuccino and a lot of time to be lazy”?

-I’ve got a huge mug of cappuccino.
+I’ve got a large mug of cappuccino.
 This one’s easy.
 Get your coffee.
-Get something with your coffee to call it a breakfast.
-A doughnut, a croissant or maybe a bowl of cookies.
+Get something with your coffee to call it breakfast—a doughnut, a croissant, or maybe a bowl of cookies.